hdShang/arxiv-daily/docs/cs-RO/2025-11-15/papers/251112390v1-learning-adaptive-neural-teleoperation-for-humanoid-robots-from-inve.md

 ---
 layout: default
-title: Learning Adaptive Neural Teleoperation for Humanoid Robots: From Inverse Kinematics to End-to-End Control
+title: "Learning Adaptive Neural Teleoperation for Humanoid Robots: From Inverse Kinematics to End-to-End Control"
 ---

 # Learning Adaptive Neural Teleoperation for Humanoid Robots: From Inverse Kinematics to End-to-End Control